lachlan-ibm/ibmvia_autoconf/docs/index.rst

                         The file path can either be absolute or relative to the ``IVIA_CONFIG_BASE`` variable.

                         .. note:: This is only applicable for Container deployments using Kubernetes orchestration.

+- ``KUBERNETES_CLIENT_SLEEP``
+                        The number of seconds to delay after requesting a restart of the runtime containers managed by the automated configuration tool.
+Use this property to allow time for the runtime containers to fetch the latest snapshot and apply the configuration.

 - ``IVIA_DOCKER_COMPOSE_CONFIG``
                         This variable defines the Docker-Compose deployment configuration file required to run